 Older age and having an HPV infection are risk factors for vaginal cancer.

-Anything that increases your risk of getting a disease is called a risk factor.
-Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
+Anything that increases a person's chance of getting a disease is called a risk factor.
+Not every person with one or more of these risk factors will develop vaginal cancer, and it will develop in people who don't have any known risk factors.
 Talk with your doctor if you think you may be at risk.
 Risk factors for vaginal cancer include the following:

 - Being 60 years or older.